 Fifteen years ago this coming December, it still gives me that needed push when facing those inevitable walls.

-If you’re curious to know more, there’s a fair amount of media coverage on YouTube to be found.
+If you’re curious to know more, there’s a fair amount of media coverage on YouTube.
 In addition to a couple of TV specials covering Randy and the lecture, he gave a surprise commencement speech for Carnegie Mellon University’s 2008 graduating class that I highly recommend.